PA-RISC Buses

 - Central system bus between CPU/bus adapter, memory and I/O buses

-The TS-1, the first PA-RISC processor used a simpler version of this setup and directly attached the CPU to the Central Bus CTB with 32-bit at 8 MHz.
+TS-1, the first PA-RISC processor used a simpler version of this setup and directly attached the CPU to the Central Bus CTB with 32-bit at 8 MHz.
 Here, all the CPU, memory and I/O devices directly connect to the CTB.

 PBus

 Systems with PA-7000 or PA-7100/PA-7150 processors use the PBus processor bus between the CPU and external memory controller Viper.
-These systems with the VSC main bus mostly use ASP chipsets for system I/O and devices.
+These systems with VSC main bus mostly use ASP chipsets for system I/O and devices.
 On multi-processor systems with a PA-7100 two attachment variants are possible — either shared memory controller on two processors or shared system bus with up to eight processors.

 - 32-bit multiplexed address/data bus